marty90/DPMon/README.md

 DPMon protects the privacy of users, thus, the operator must specify who are the users.
 You must pay attention to this step, as misconfiguration may lead to undesired privacy leaks.

-For both supported data formats, the logs specify flow direction: in case of Tstat, there are the `c_isint` and `s_isint` columns, while for NFDump, there is the `dir` field.
+For both supported data formats, the logs specify flow direction: in the case of Tstat, there are the `c_isint` and `s_isint` columns, while for NFDump, there is the `dir` field.
 DPMon assumes users to be protected are those flagged as clients in Tstat and source of outgoing flows (and destination of incoming ones) in NFDump.
 Verify your data follows these conventions.

 As a consequence of the design, DPMon cannot operate at the same time with incoming and outgoing flows.
 When starting DPMon, you must specify if you want to run queries on incoming or outgoing flows.
 Then, DPMon will operate to protect the privacy of internal clients (i.e., your users).